 Puff + Popcorn Stitch Granny Squares

-Add texture and extra squish to your granny squares with puff and popcorn stitches.
+Add texture and extra squish to your grannies with puff stitches and popcorn stitches.

 Puff Stitch Circle Granny Square